 Fibrovascular tissue growing on the surface of the optic nerve as a result of severe proliferative diabetic retinopathy.

-Patients suffering from proliferative diabetic retinopathy may benefit from intra-ocular injection, pan retinal photocoagulation (PRP) or a combination of both interventions.
+Patients suffering from proliferative diabetic retinopathy may benefit from the intra-ocular injection, pan-retinal photocoagulation (PRP) or a combination of both interventions.
 Regression of abnormal blood vessel growth and reduction of the potential for intraocular bleeding and scar tissue formation may result from PRP.